+b) Post-employment benefits

+a) Defined Contribution Plans

-- b) Post-employment benefits - a) Defined Contribution Plans administered through Regional Provident Fund Commissioner and the Company's contribution thereto is charged to revenue every year.
+The Company has defined Contribution Plans for postemployment namely Provident Fund which is recognized by the Income Tax Authorities.
+These funds are administered through Regional Provident Fund Commissioner and the Company's contribution thereto is charged to revenue every year.
 The Company's Contribution to State Plans namely Employee's State Insurance Fund is charged to revenue every year.